 Altitude illness or Acute Mountain Sickness results because your body is picking up less oxygen.
 Each red blood cell can carry four parts of oxygen.
 When all the red blood cells pick up four parts of oxygen the body is receiving 100% oxygenation.
 At higher elevation the air is “thinner”, that means there is less oxygen per cubic foot as compared to sea level.
 Contrary to what many people believe, the air contains the same percentage of oxygen, 21%.
-It’s just that there is less per cubic foot, resulting in “thinner” air.
+In fact, there is less oxygen per cubic foot, resulting in “thinner” air.

 In addition to the body picking up less oxygen symptoms of altitude illness are caused by the change in atmospheric pressure.
 Lower atmospheric pressure causes “thinner” air.
 The easiest way to explain this is using an example of a bag of potato chips.
 Many of you that have driven to the mountains may have had a bag of chips in the car that exploded.
 As you rise in elevation the atmospheric pressure decreases causing the air to expand.
 A bag of chips sealed at lower elevation starts to expand when brought up to the high altitude resulting in a bag of chips that is about to pop.
 The body takes time to adjust to the change in pressure, therefore as you climb in elevation the blood vessels in your body are also expanding this reduces the body’s ability to absorb oxygen.
 The membranes that transfer oxygen from the lungs to the blood are compressed making it more difficult for the body to transfer oxygen to the cells.